 The bag has a total of two spacious packing compartments, with the laptop sleeve being inside the larger of the two.
-These are roomy enough to fit your laptop, all of its accessories and enough clothes for 2-3 days.
-Plus, the Bryant rolling bag also feature a front compartment with an organizer panel, which is perfect for all of your smaller items.
+These are roomy enough to fit your laptop, all of its accessories, and enough clothes for 2-3 days.
+Plus, the Bryant rolling bag also features a front compartment with an organizer panel, which is perfect for all of your smaller items.

 And there’s an external zippered pocket, for all the items you want to have handy during your travels.
-It will help you stay organized while you’re travelling, and it’s just the right size to fit your wallet, passport and boarding pass.
+It will help you stay organized while you’re traveling, and it’s just the right size to fit your wallet, passport, and boarding pass.

 And that’s not something I can guarantee you.
 It is a pretty thick bag, so you won’t be able to fit it under the seat on smaller airplanes.
-Plus, it’s also going to depend on which seat you have, if there’s anyone sitting next to you etc. But, you can fit it in the overhead compartments, so you won’t have any issues if this is the only carry on you are travelling with.
+Plus, it’s also going to depend on which seat you have if there’s anyone sitting next to you, etc. But, you can fit it in the overhead compartments, so you won’t have any issues if this is the only carry-on you are traveling with.